LarsSkovslund/NuGet.Package.Builder/README.md

         // is set in the NuGet config file.
 If NuGet.exe identifies a UNC/folder source, it will perform the file copy to the source
         // You can override this behavior by parsing in a MSBuild property named PublishSource.
         "Source": "",

+        // Specifies the symbol server URL.
+        // If the presence of a .symbols.nupkg package is detected e.g.Symbols = "true" it will be automatically pushed to SymbolSource.org unless
+        // an alternative symbol source is specified.
+        "SymbolSource": "",

         // Specifies the timeout for pushing to a server in seconds.
 Defaults to 300 seconds (5 minutes).
         "Timeout": 300